blakeramos/PaaSForSaaS/Lab300B/LabGuide300B.md

 ![](./images/16.png " ")

-- Now we have the personnas configured for our process, a customer submitting the order, and a process owner to review relevant orders.
+- Now we have the personas configured for our process, a customer submitting the order, and a process owner to review relevant orders.
 Now, drag and drop an 'Approve' action from the right, under Human, and place it in the Process Owner section of the screen.

 ![](./images/17.png " ")